Tankudoraiba/bin-chan/README.md

 # Bin-chan: A Temporary Text Sharing Web Application

+## Vercel
+Due to vercel limitations this branch presents modified app that uses postgresql to store shares.

 ## Overview

 Bin-chan is a lightweight web application for securely sharing text snippets with an expiration time.
 Users can submit a piece of text, set an expiry time with password, and share a unique URL to access the text before it expires.
 After the set expiry time, the text is automatically deleted.
 This makes Bin-chan an ideal solution for sharing temporary or sensitive information.